martinmoene/lest/README.md

 These macros simply map to macros CASE(), SETUP() and SECTION().

-### Test registration macros
+### Module registration macro
-From version 1.21.0, _lest_ offers two mutually exclusive ways to collect test cases:

-1. As before, add test cases to an array and combine test cases defined across multiple source files with macro lest_MODULE(), see below.
-2. Auto register test cases, see macro [lest_FEATURE_AUTO_REGISTER](#other-macros) &ndash; [Code example](examples/12-module-auto-reg-1.cpp).

-With auto test case registration, test cases in _lest_ and in _lest_cpp03_ are collected in the same way.
-Another advantage of auto test case registration is improved compilation speed.
-For these reasons, auto test case registration may become the default in a later version of _lest_.
+When using arrays of test cases written across multiple files, you can use macro MODULE() to add a module's test cases to the overall specification &ndash; [Code example](examples/11-module-1.cpp).

 **MODULE(** _overall-specification_, _module-specification_ **)**
-Register this module's test specification with the overall specification  &ndash; [Code example](examples/11-module-1.cpp).
+Register this module's test specification with the overall specification.

-Note that _lest_ with [auto test registration](#test-registration-macros) doesn't need the MODULE() macro, see the [auto-registration module example](examples/12-module-auto-reg-1.cpp).
-Note that _lest_cpp03_ doesn't need the MODULE() macro, see the [cpp03 module example](examples/13-module-cpp03-1.cpp).
+Note that with *lest* using [auto test registration](#other-macros) there's no need for macro MODULE(), see the [auto-registration module example](examples/12-module-auto-reg-1.cpp).
+The same holds for *lest_cpp03*, see the [cpp03 module example](examples/13-module-cpp03-1.cpp).

 ### Other macros
 -D<b>lest_NO_SHORT_MACRO_NAMES</b>